jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 Like read sharing we may be interested in what happens with data that is shared between caches, but it is *written*.
 To see the number of times that some cache had to respond to another cache asking to have the data in *writable* state, you can see the `Fwd_GETX` statistic.
 I.e., you can use `board.cache_hierarchy.ruby_system.L1Cache_Controller.Fwd_GETX`.
-This stat has the exact same format as the `Fwd_GETS` described above.
+This stat has the same format as the `Fwd_GETS` described above.

 ### Getting ready to answer questions